himanshu1510/DSA-RoadMap/README.md

 <img alt="CodeChef MBM" src="images/codechef-mbm.png" height="600">
 </p>

+### The best resource to learn DSA are the university courses from Coursera.
+We strongly recommend everyone to follow those courses.
+Use the Financial Aid feature of coursera to get those courses for free.
+However, some students are not comfortable with the teaching style of those courses.
+They may follow this roadmap.

 # Contents
 ## **Pointers Revision** - [Learn from here](https://www.youtube.com/playlist?list=PLhb7SOmGNUc4EBVjd7x5TiEyOKXt71whE)
 ## **Array** - [Learn from here ](https://www.geeksforgeeks.org/array-data-structure/ )